SUMMER STRINGS CAMP

 • Ting Davidson

-CAMP DIRECTOR & INSTRUCTOR
+CAMP DIRECTOR & VIOLIN FACULTY

-from the Eastman School of Music and a MM from the University of Texas at Austin
+Nashville-based violinist Hoi Ting Davidson holds a BM from the Eastman School of Music and a MM from the University of Texas at Austin where she was concertmaster and concertino soloist with the UT Symphony Orchestra.

-violinist for Two Cellos’ tour, the SXSW Amazon Prime promotion of the TV series
+Her performing career has led her across Europe, China, and throughout the US including concerts as lead violinist for Two Cellos’ tour, the SXSW Amazon Prime promotion of the TV series “Good Omens,” and a recent gala for former Vice President Pence.

-Suzuki Association of the Americas and on faculty at the Paganini School of Music and
+In addition to performing, Davidson is a certified Suzuki pedagogue through the Suzuki Association of the Americas and teaches on faculty at the Paganini School of Music.
+She also composes and arranges music including for her upcoming tour: The Hymn Project.

 • Andrew Dunlap